Debug your tool

 CODE

-So the complete command will look something like this:
+So the complete command will look something like the following.

 CODE